zottelbeyer/QNAP-collectdinfluxdbgrafana/README.md

 - You can change the default Grafana Username/Password in the .env file
 - You can modify the collectd config by editing qnap-collectd/collectd.conf.d/sample.conf
+- To modify the Dashboard you will have to make a copy: Settings - Save As

 **A Note on Security**